SummaryRead the full fact sheet

 A normal tooth with a healthy pulp is yellowish-white in colour.
 A pulp-free tooth may eventually turn grey.
 The dentist can advise you on appropriate aesthetic (cosmetic dentistry) procedures.

-All dentists are trained to carry out endodontic treatments.
-Some dentists will refer complicated and emergency cases to an endodontist.
+All dentists are trained to carry out root canal treatments.
+Some dentists will refer complicated and emergency cases to an endodontist once your tooth has been assessed.
 Endodontists are dentists who are specialists in root canal treatment.